-Charlotte Water is replacing service lines pipes (between pipe under the street to water meter) in the Farmwood neighborhood starting in April 2018.
+Charlotte Water is replacing service lines pipes (between pipe under the street to water meter) in the Farmwood neighborhood started in November 2018.
+The project will be completed by the end of August.

 Streets include; Quail Ridge Drive, Chuckwood Drive, Fox Den Court, Shea Lane, Kittridge Road, Squirrel Next Lane, Carving Tree Drive, Pine Needle Trail, Melissa Lane, Windy Knoll Lane, Beaver Dam Lane, Foxcrest Drive, Pine Lake Lane, Morris Farm Lane, Old Oak Lane, Canterway Drive, Hitchgate Drive, Pitchfork Lane, Farm Oak Lane, and other streets.